 4. Follow instructions.

-This seems obvious, yet many of us – including my mom – don’t do it.
+This seems obvious, yet many people don’t do it.
 “Not following discharge recommendations can result in hospital readmission due to worsening health or complications,” laments Cheryl Dye, director of the Clemson University Institute for Engaged Aging.

 5. Manage medications.